 Deep Plane Facelift Results

-Deep plane facelifts deliver some of the most natural and long-lasting results in facial rejuvenation.
+Deep plane facelifts deliver some of the most natural and long-lasting results in facial rejuvenation surgery.
 Because the technique repositions deeper facial structures, it restores youthful volume and contours without creating a tight or overstretched appearance.
 Patients often enjoy results that last 10 to 15 years, with a smoother transition as the face continues to age.
 Compared to mini facelifts, the deep plane approach provides more comprehensive and durable enhancements across the cheeks, jawline, and neck.*

 Mini Facelift Results